 Arrearage.
 Federal Parent Locator Services (FPLS).
 Immediate wage withholding.
 What does it all mean and how does it relate to your child support matter?
-All good questions.
-The following article provides you with a useful guide to some terminology you may encounter when going through the child support process, whether you are the parent asking for or being asked for child support.
-For more information, and how to find a skilled family law attorney, see below.
+These are all good questions.
+The following article on child support terminology provides a useful guide to some terms you may encounter when going through the child support process, whether you're the parent asking for child support or the one being asked to pay child support.

 Sum of child support payments that are due or overdue.